 Dog park public engagement

-In 2016, we engaged in a public consultation process to inform a long-term dog park management plan.
+Starting in 2016, we launched a public consultation process to inform a long-term dog park management plan.
 Data obtained from a statistically valid survey, online feedback and discovery sessions held at proposed locations provided insight regarding public opinion to inform decisions regarding off-leash and on-leash areas.

 - Poplar Point Drive beach access located near the entrance to Knox Mountain Park